IGBAG - Special Education - Procedural Safeguards **

 Procedural Safeguards Notice

-- The district provides to parents a copy of the Procedural Safeguards Notice, published by the Oregon Department of Education, at least once per year and upon initial referral or parent request for special education evaluation and upon any other parent request.
+- The district provides to parents a copy of the Procedural Safeguards Notice, published by the Oregon Department of Education, at least once per year and upon initial referral or parent request for special education evaluation and when the parent requests a copy.
 The district also gives a copy to the student at least a year before the student’s 18th birthday or upon learning that the student is considered emancipated.

 - The district provides the Procedural Safeguards Notice in the parent’s native language or other mode of communication unless it is clearly not feasible to do so.
 If the native language or other mode of communication of the parent is not a written language, the district takes steps to ensure that the notice is translated orally or by other means understandable to the parent and that the parent understands the content of the notice.
 The district maintains written evidence that it meets these requirements.